BaiqingL/AWSY/README.md

 `python AWSY.py <bssid>`

-Note that the bssid is given in the form AAAAAAAAAA without any colons.
+Note that the bssid is given in the form `AAAAAAAAAA` without any colons.
 It is not case sensitive.

 ## Requirements

 Linux software
 - `aircrack-ng`

-Pyhon packages
+Python packages
 - `pyzillow`
 - `pandas`
 - `geopy`